Course - Human, Technology and Dialogue - SANT1019

 Course content

-The course focuses is on the interface between the social human being and an emerging technological reality.
+The course focus on the interface between the social human being and an emerging technological reality.
 Particularly we focus on social technologies and interdisciplinary collaboration supported by technology, i.e. presence over distance.
 You will learn to participate and reflect in situations marked by communication technology, and understand how emerging technology change the quality of presence in working life and the social world.
+A big part of the work is related to understanding how technology contributes to forming the social life currently surrounding you.

 Learning outcome